Tray with delicious food on the plane, business class travel

 PSS modules.
 Passenger service systems, pre-equipped with OOM capabilities, include Amadeus Altéa NDC and Amadeus-owned Navitaire New Skies, targeting hybrid and low-cost carriers

 Standalone off-the-shelf products.
-Among the leading airline retailing platforms are FLX ONE by Accelya, Astra by TPConnects, Datalex, t-Retail NDC by OpenJaw (now belonging to Travelsky), SabreMosaic, and Amadeus Nevio.
-These systems are PSS-neutral, meaning an airline can implement them no matter their current infrastructure.
+Among the leading airline retailing platforms are FLX ONE by Accelya, Astra by TPConnects, Datalex, t-Retail NDC by OpenJaw (now owned by Travelsky), SabreMosaic, and Amadeus Nevio.
+These systems are PSS-neutral, meaning an airline can implement them no matter what their current infrastructure.
 However, IT engineers are still needed to build API connections between a passenger service system and OOM software.

 Custom-built solutions.
 In this scenario, a carrier engages a software development team with a deep understanding of air distribution to create a platform that neatly fits the needs of a particular airline.